 A cast is a hard, protective cover wrapped around a broken bone (fracture) to hold it in place while the bone heals.
 Once the bone is held still by the cast, it should heal by itself.
-After your cast has been put on, it's important to look after it.
-Here are some tips on how to take the best care of your cast.
+After the cast has been put on, it's important to look after it.
+Here are some tips on how to take the best care of a cast.

 Putting the cast on

-- First, your healthcare professional will wrap the injured area in soft cotton or a bandage.
+- First, a healthcare professional will wrap the injured area in soft cotton or a bandage.

-- You may have a full cast that wraps around your whole limb.
-Or you could have a ‘back slab’ or half cast, which wraps halfway around your limb and is held in place with a bandage.
+- A full cast wraps around the whole limb.
+A ‘back slab’ or half cast, which wraps halfway around your limb and is held in place with a bandage.

 Taking the cast off